riseshia/railsguides.kr/guides/source/ko/action_view_overview.md

 * How best to use templates, partials, and layouts.
 * What helpers are provided by Action View and how to make your own.
 * How to use localized views.
+* How to use Action View outside of Rails.

 --------------------------------------------------------------------------------

 What is Action View?
 --------------------

-In Rails, web requests are handled by [Action Controller](action_controller_overview.html) and Action View.
-Typically, Action Controller is concerned with communicating with the database and performing CRUD actions where necessary.
+Action View and Action Controller are the two major components of Action Pack.
+In Rails, web requests are handled by Action Pack, which splits the work into a controller part (performing the logic) and a view part (rendering a template).
+Typically, Action Controller will be concerned with communicating with the database and performing CRUD actions where necessary.
 Action View is then responsible for compiling the response.

 Action View templates are written using embedded Ruby in tags mingled with HTML.
 To avoid cluttering the templates with boilerplate code, a number of helper classes provide common behavior for forms, dates, and strings.
 It's also easy to add new helpers to your application as it evolves.